2018 Czech presidential election debates: Seznam News Debate

 Seznam News held a presidential debate on 13 November 2017.
 Mirek Topolánek, Jiří Drahoš, Michal Horáček, Pavel Fischer, Marek Hilšer and Vratislav Kulhánek participated.
 Topolánek dominated the debate.

 The introductory part was informal.
 Candidates discussed whether the new president should be a politician or someone out of politics.
-Michal Horáček stated he believes that the new president shouldn't be a politician.
+Michal Horáček stated he believes that the new president should not be a politician.
 Topolánek talked about his experiences when he was President of the Council of the European Union and had to deal with Gas crisis.

 Candidates also talked about Miloš Zeman.
 Kulhánek stated that Zeman's absence in debates is visible and makes it impossible to defend against his attacks.
 Fischer stated that Zeman should defend his mandate in debates.
 Drahoš noted that it is Zeman's own decision to not participate.
 Topolánek stated that he believes that Zeman knows what he does and that Zeman sends a message to voters "that they should only pick him a rival for the second round."
 Hilšer noted he thinks it is a lack of respect to voters.

 Topolánek was then asked whom he would designate the new Prime Minister.
 He stated that he would meet Babiš and told him that he should choose someone else to be the Prime Minister instead of him.
 He also mentioned that he would call snap election if the third attempt to form a coalition government would fail.
-Fischer stated he doesn't see political creativity in Zeman's position and believes the president could be more active just as Václav Havel and Václav Klaus were.
+Fischer stated he does not see political creativity in Zeman's position and believes the president could be more active just as Václav Havel and Václav Klaus were.
 Hilšer stated that Zeman is an ally of Andrej Babiš even though he previously called Babiš an unreliable person.